abdelrahman1215/c_datastructures/README.md

-a simple implimentation of some known data structures in c
+a c implimentation of some of the most used data structures

 implemented datastructures (till now) :
 * hashmaps
 * linked list
-* dynamic array
+* dynamic arrays
 * AVL_tree